A topic from the subject of Spectroscopy in Chemistry.

 Atomic Absorption Spectroscopy (AAS) and Atomic Emission Spectroscopy (AES)

 These techniques measure the absorption or emission of light by metal atoms.
-They are used to determine the concentrations of metals in environmental samples, such as water, soil, and air.
+They determine the concentrations of metals in environmental samples like water, soil, and air.

 Molecular Fluorescence Spectroscopy

-This technique measures the emission of light by molecules that have been excited by light.
-It is used to detect and quantify organic compounds, such as pesticides, herbicides, and pharmaceuticals.
+This technique measures the emission of light by molecules excited by light.
+It's used to detect and quantify organic compounds such as pesticides, herbicides, and pharmaceuticals.

 Ultraviolet-Visible Spectroscopy (UV-Vis)

-This technique measures the absorption of light in the ultraviolet and visible regions of the spectrum.
-It is used to identify and quantify organic compounds based on their characteristic absorption patterns.
+This technique measures light absorption in the ultraviolet and visible regions of the spectrum.
+It identifies and quantifies organic compounds based on their characteristic absorption patterns.

 Fourier Transform Infrared Spectroscopy (FTIR)